-We are governed by the Board and by the committees of the Board.
-Members of the Board are kept informed about our business through discussions with our Chairman, our Chief Executive Officer and our other officers, by reviewing materials provided to them and by participating in meetings of the Board and its committees.
-During 2017, the Board held four meetings and each director attended at least 75% of the aggregate number of Board and meetings of all committees of the Board on which such director served.
-We typically schedule a Board meeting in conjunction with our annual meeting of stockholders and encourage our directors to attend the annual meeting of stockholders.
-Only one director attended our 2017 annual meeting of stockholders due to the blizzard that occurred in New York on the date of such meeting.
+Our business, property and affairs are managed by or under the direction of our Board and its committees.
+Directors are kept informed about our business through discussions with our Chairman, our Chief Executive Officer and our other officers, by reviewing materials provided to them and by participating in meetings of the Board and its committees.
+During the Transition Period and in 2019, the Board held one meeting and four meetings, respectively, and each director, during each of such periods, attended at least 75% of the aggregate number of meetings of the Board and all committees on which such director served during such periods.
+We typically schedule a Board meeting in conjunction with our annual meeting of stockholders and encourage our directors to attend such meeting - 70% of our directors attended our 2019 annual meeting of stockholders.